Salford student heads to European Championships as Performance Analyst

 Dan and his colleagues will be using state of the art analytical software, the same software used by the likes of footballing giant’s AC Milan, Barcelona, and Paris St-Germain.
-You can find further details on the software here.
+Find further details on the software.

 Dr Andrew Evans, Programme Leader for BSc Sports Science at the University, said: “Dan has been proactive in gaining valuable performance analysis experience early on in his time with us at Salford.

 “Dan’s experiences will enable him to bring to life what he is learning in his studies.
 He is doing everything he can to really get the most out of his degree programme”